Houston Truck Accident Lawyers

 In truck accident cases, however, the person who caused the accident may not be the only liable party.
 In some cases, they may not be liable at all.
 This is because most trucking companies are liable for the conduct of their drivers when those drivers are classified as employees.
 As such, if a truck driver causes an accident, the victim and/or their family may have a claim against the trucking company rather than the truck driver.

 Sometimes, the truck driver is liable.
 This is usually the case when the truck driver negligently caused the accident and is classified as an independent contractor, or the trucking company is otherwise not liable.
 However, another party could also be partly or wholly liable.
-This includes cargo loaders, other drivers, and manufacturers of defective trucks or truck parts, among others.

-It is important that you work with an attorney who can evaluate the details of your case and identify who is liable for your damages.
+You must work with an attorney who can evaluate the details of your case and identify who is liable for your damages.
 At The Shellist Law Firm, PLLC, our Houston truck accident lawyers have decades of trial experience and are known for their aggressive, collaborative approach to litigation.
 We are prepared to fight tirelessly for you and the full, fair compensation you deserve.

 Speak to Our Truck Accident Attorneys Today

 If you were injured or if someone you love was tragically killed in an accident with a semi-truck, tractor-trailer, big rig, delivery truck, or 18-wheeler, you need a legal team that will fight for you.
 The Shellist Law Firm, PLLC represents clients in Houston and the surrounding areas in bringing personal injury and wrongful death claims against negligent truck drivers, trucking companies, and other liable parties.
 We offer highly personalized and compassionate legal services tailored to each individual’s unique needs, concerns, and goals.
 As your legal team, we will be there for you every step of the way.